 Any product for which we obtain marketing approval, along with the manufacturing processes, post-approval clinical data and promotional activities for such product, will be subject to continuous review and periodic inspections by the FDA and other regulatory bodies.
 In particular, we and our suppliers are required to comply with the QSR and other regulations which cover the methods and documentation of the design, testing, production, control, quality assurance, labeling, packaging, storage, promotion, distribution, and shipping of MelaFind®, and with record keeping practices.
-We also will be subject to ongoing FDA requirements, including required submissions of safety and other post-market information and reports and listing requirements.
-To the extent that we contract with third parties to manufacture some of our products, our manufacturers will be required to adhere to cGMP requirements enforced by the FDA as part of QSR, or similar regulations required by regulatory agencies in other countries.
+We also will be subject to ongoing FDA requirements, including required submissions of safety and other post-market information and reports and registration and listing requirements.
+To the extent that we contract with third parties to manufacture some of our products, our manufacturers will be required to adhere to current Good Manufacturing Practices (cGMP) requirements enforced by the FDA as part of QSR, or similar regulations required by regulatory agencies in other countries.
 The manufacturing facilities of our contract manufacturers must be inspected or must have been inspected, and must be in full compliance with cGMP requirements before approval for marketing.
 The FDA enforces the QSR and other regulatory requirements through unannounced inspections.
 We have not yet been inspected by the FDA for MelaFind® and will have to complete such an inspection successfully before we ship any commercial MelaFind® devices.
-However, we were previously inspected in connection with DIFOTI®, which we have discontinued for business reasons, and were cited for failures to comply fully with QSR mandated procedures.
+However, we were previously inspected in connection with DIFOTI® which we have discontinued for business reasons, and were cited for failures to comply fully with QSR mandated procedures.
 The FDA inspectors observed deficiencies that were documented on FDA Form 483 that was issued to us following the inspection.
 The DIFOTI® inspectional findings were discussed in a subsequent meeting with the FDA on April 28, 2005.
-An onsite consultant was hired to address these deficiencies and structure a compliant Quality System for
+An onsite consultant was hired to address these deficiencies and structure a compliant Quality System for MelaFind®.
+Throughout 2006 we worked to address the deficiencies noted in accordance with the agreement reached with the FDA.
+On May 18, 2006, the FDA re-audited the Company's facility for a follow-up inspection